MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 This code does not place orders yet.

-At first, it is easier to verify the logic by only printing condition checks to the log.
+At first, it is easier to verify the logic if you only output the condition judgment to the log.

 4.2 Basic Example of Breakout Logic

-In breakout logic, price moving outside a band is treated as possible momentum, and the EA follows that direction.
+In breakout logic, when price moves outside a band, the EA treats it as the start of momentum and follows that direction.

 A typical example is as follows.

-In this case, it is safer to use a closed bar instead of the currently forming bar.
+In this case, it is safer to use a closed bar rather than the currently forming bar.

 double upper[1];